32bitkid/refactorman.com/source/_posts/exploring-the-dct-part-i.md

   };
 {% endcodeblock %}

 This function will take an array of samples and return an array of *equal length* DCT coefficients.
-Let's use this function to transform our input signal.
-Like this:
+Now, we can use this function to transform our input signal.
+Something like:

 ```js
 var coefficients = dct1d([8,16,24,32,40,48,56,64]);